balamir53/dis-sim/README.md

 Open another **window** and go to "localhost:8000/index_remote.html".

 ## Things to improve
-Orientation and fire PDUs
+Fire PDUs

-Disconnect timeout tanks
+Disconnect timeout and dead tanks

 Enemy only on the server